Preconditioned Regularized Wasserstein Proximal Sampling: Introduction

-Recently, \cite{tan2024noise} proposed a noise-free sampling based on the regularized Wasserstein proximal operator (RWPO), called the backwards regularized Wasserstein proximal (BRWP) method.
+Motivated by the Wasserstein proximal iteration and a recent kernel formulation for an approximation of the Wasserstein proximal operator \cite{li2023kernel}, \cite{tan2024noise} proposed a noise-free sampling based on the regularized Wasserstein proximal operator (RWPO), called the backwards regularized Wasserstein proximal (BRWP) method.
 In this case, the score is approximated using the score of the RWPO, which is shown to correspond to a semi-implicit discretization of a Fokker--Planck equation.
 Similarly to the unadjusted Langevin algorithm (ULA), and unlike Langevin algorithms involving Metropolis steps (such as the Metropolis-adjusted Langevin algorithm MALA), BRWP can be shown to preserve the Gaussianity of a distribution at each iteration for quadratic target potentials.
 In particular, in continuous time, the mixing time dependency on dimension $d$ in the Gaussian case scales only as $\mathcal{O}(\log(d))$, whereas ULA scales as $\mathcal{O}(d^3)$ and MALA as $\mathcal{O}(d^2)$.
 For low dimensional distributions, the particles evolved through BRWP were found to be structured, with the outermost particles appearing to lie on level-set contours.

 The BRWP method has also been extended with tensor-train techniques \cite{han2025tensor}, as well as to the non-smooth Bayesian LASSO problem by using $L^1$-splittings based on the Laplace approximation \cite{han2025splitting}.
-On the theoretical side, \cite{tan2024noise} originally demonstrate linear convergence in total variation for quadratic potentials in the continuous case. \cite{han2024convergence} further extend this to strongly log-concave distributions and smooth initial distributions, showing that the BRWP iterations with equal regularization parameter and time-step indeed form a first-order method for the Fokker--Planck equation.
+On the theoretical side, \cite{tan2024noise} originally demonstrate linear convergence in total variation for quadratic potentials in the continuous case. \cite{han2024convergence} further extend this to strongly log-concave distributions and smooth initial distributions, showing that the BRWP iterations with equal regularization parameter and time-step indeed form a first-order approximation for the Fokker--Planck equation.

+In this work, we aim to accelerate convergence of BRWP by utilizing preconditioners.
+Preconditioning is a common technique for accelerating gradient-based optimization, where gradient steps are multiplied by some (symmetric positive-definite) matrix, possibly varying across iterations and space.
+It is commonly useful when the objective function is ill-conditioned, allowing for larger step-sizes which translates to faster convergence, widely applicable including in inverse problems and deep learning \cite{beck2003mirror,kingma2014adam,fessler1999conjugate,tan2023data,ben2001ordered}.
+Such techniques can also be extended to sampling and Wasserstein space \cite{hsieh2018mirrored,jiang2021mirror,girolami2011riemann,li2016preconditioned,bonet2024mirror}.
+We consider approximating the following preconditioned version of \cref{eq:scoreODE}, which itself corresponds to a preconditioned Fokker--Planck equation,